ProjectsWithTheBois/SachBoxNew/README.md

 # SachBox

 ## Description
-SachBox is a party game that connects communities who have been disconnected due to the recent pandemic.
+SachBox is an expansive game that connects communities who have been disconnected due to the recent pandemic through online party games.

 ### Games include: